What is Remarketing and How Does it Work?

 Retargeting’s and Remarketing’s definitions may sound the same.
 However, the main difference between the two concepts is that Retargeting refers to online activities, while Remarketing can also be done through physical channels.

-How to build a remarketing strategy?
+How to Build a Remarketing Strategy?

 When building your remarketing strategy, there are some specific questions you have to ask yourself: who has to see your ad?
 Where will users see it?
 What will they see?
 Are the results adequate?